MaciejkaG/MaciejkaG/README.md

 Advanced and functional open-source Discord music bot with a beautiful React-free web dashboard that actually works.

 ## [statboi Discord bot](https://statboi.xyz/)
-statboi is an advanced statistics Discord bot collecting huge amounts of data in order to server it to it's users.
-It also has a [dashboard](https://dash.statboi.xyz/) made in PHP.
+statboi was an advanced statistics Discord bot that has been shut down collecting huge amounts of data in order to serve it to it's users.
+It also had a [dashboard](https://dash.statboi.xyz/) made in PHP.

 ![](https://github-readme-stats.vercel.app/api?username=MaciejkaG&show_icons=true&theme=transparent) ![](https://github-readme-stats.vercel.app/api/top-langs/?username=MaciejkaG&layout=donut&theme=transparent)